 Hello, I am Karen, owner, designer and creator here at Sanctuary Studio, making jewellery is my business and my passion.

-occasionally adding artisan crafted cabochons and lamp-work beads to some designs.
+occasionally adding artisan crafted cabochons and lamp-work beads and natural semi-precious stones to some designs.

 I also branch out and add cold forged and wire wrapped pieces to my collections.